SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy managed to say, "Rainbow Dash, will you..."

-Rarity gave Fluttershy a congratulatory hug, "you are doing great darling, you've made good progress."
+Rarity gave Fluttershy a congratulatory hug.
+"You are doing great darling, you've made good progress."

-"Thanks Rarity," Fluttershy said returning the hug.
+"Thanks Rarity," Fluttershy said, returning the hug.

-After the hug was over, Rarity asked, "how do you feel now?
+After the hug was over, Rarity asked, "How do you feel now?
 Do you have more confidence than when we started?"

 Fluttershy answered, "I feel better, I feel like I have hope that I could actually do it eventually."